mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

       -o jsonpath="{.data.password}" | base64 --decode; echo
       ```

-      Save the password that is returned, you will need it in the next step.
+      Save the password that is returned, you will need it soon.

-   1. Port forward using the password obtained in the previous step:
+   1. Port forward:

       ```bash
-      kubectl -n argocd port-forward svc/argocd-server 8445:80 --address 127.0.0.1
+      kubectl port-forward svc/argocd-server -n argocd 8080:443
       ```

+   1. In a new terminal, create a secure tunnel so that visiting `localhost:8080` on your computer connects to `localhost:8080` on the remote server.

+      ```bash
+      ssh -i ~/.ssh/<FOLDER_NAME> -L 8080:localhost:8080 ubuntu@<BASTION_IP_ADDRESS>
+      ```

-   1. In your browser, open: `http://localhost:8082`
+   1. In your browser, open: `http://localhost:8080`

       This should open ArgoCD in your browser.